fmExcense/compositeurdigital.github.io/en/manage_contents.md

 # Content management

-Compositeur Digital uses a set of documents that you prepared in advance.
-Those documents are files on your computer that you can organize with folders for use in Compositeur Digital.
+Compositeur Digital reads documents stored on your computer.
+Those documents can to be organized in folders to facilite the presentation

-## Required skills
+## Required skills and resources

-The preparation of a Compositeur Digital universe is done in Windows file explorer.
+The preparation of an environnement is done using the Windows built-in file explorer.

-You should be confortable with:
+You should be confortable with :

+- Organizing folders
-- Navigate a files and folders hierarchy in Windows file explorer.
+- Renaming files and folder
-- Handle file operations : move, rename, delete, copy and paste.
+- That's all :)

 ### File extensions

-Using Microsoft Windows, files are represented by a name an an *extension*, usually consisting of 3 or 4 letters after a point.
-The extension indicates the type of document stored in the file:
+The Compositeur Digital uses the file extension to setup the various elements of an environment.
+The * file extension*, is usually consisting of 3 or 4 characters after the dot in the file name indicating the type of document:

 - Images : photo1.jpg, photo2.png
 - Presentation : pres1.pptx, pres2.pdf
 - Text file : table of content.txt

-File explorer hides file extensions by default, we strongly recommend to change this setting:
+By default the Windows File explorer application hides file extensions.
+We strongly recommend to change this setting:

 ![show extensions](img/show_extensions.jpg)

-## Universe
+## Environment

-You can create multiple universes: group all documents relevant for your presentation (meeting, rsales pitch, etc.) in an universe:
+The Compositeur Digital can be use for multiple purposes

 Real estate